idirlab/freebases/README.md

     - Example
       - >/g/11b78qtr5m, /type/object/name, "Viroliano Tries Jazz"@en
     - Explanation
-      - The entity with MID "/g/11b78qtr5m" has name "Viroliano Tries Jazz" in English.
+      - The entity with MID "/g/11b78qtr5m" has the name "Viroliano Tries Jazz" in English.
   - *object_ids*: Each row maps the MID of a Freebase object to its user-friendly identifier.
     - Example
       - >/m/05v3y9r, /type/object/id, "/music/live_album/concert"
     - Explanation
-      - The entity with MID "/m/05v3y9r" can be interpreted by human as a music concert live album.
+      - The entity with MID "/m/05v3y9r" can be interpreted by humans as a music concert live album.
   - *domains_id_label*: Each row maps the MID of a Freebase domain to its label.
     - Example
       - >/m/05v4pmy, geology, 77